 The explosion in popularity of water gardening has contributed to the proliferation of aquatic invasive species.

-Diane Oleson, a Penn State Extension educator based in York County, has created an educational program that shows water gardeners how to avoid giving aquatic invaders a free ride!
+Diane Oleson, a Penn State Extension educator based in York County, created an educational program that shows water gardeners how to avoid giving aquatic invaders a free ride!
 The Mid-Atlantic Pocket Guide to Water Garden Species highlights native plants in the Mid-Atlantic region that are good alternatives to plants that are likely to escape and cause problems.

 For presentations, companion materials and additional videos, visit the Penn State Extension’s Water Resources website under Pond Management.